Focusing on scientific discovery and innovation to save human lives

-The second program is dedicated to the development of novel kinase inhibitors for the treatment of breast and colon cancers.
-We are in the process of testing these novel kinase inhibitors as small molecule or targeted nanoparticle formulations in-vitro on multiple breast and colon cancer cell lines.
+The second program is dedicated to the development of novel multi-kinase inhibitors for the treatment of colon and breast cancers.
+We are in the process of testing these novel kinase inhibitors as small molecule or targeted nanoparticle formulations in-vitro on breast and colon cancer cell lines.
 Lead kinase inhibitor formulations will be further tested in-vivo in animal models bearing human breast or colon cancer xenografts as well as Patient-derived tumors.